shawncode/labelVideo/README.rst

 3. Right below "Save" button in toolbar, click "PascalVOC" button to switch to YOLO format.

-4. You may use Open/OpenDIR to process single or multiple images.
-When finished with single image, click save.
+4. You may use OpenFile to process video file.
+When finished with single frame, click save.

-A txt file of yolo format will be saved in the same folder as your image with same name.
+A txt file of yolo format will be saved in the same folder as your filename+frameNo with same name.
 A file named "classes.txt" is saved to that folder too. "classes.txt" defines the list of class names that your yolo label refers to.

 Note:

-- Your label list shall not change in the middle of processing a list of images.
-When you save a image, classes.txt will also get updated, while previous annotations will not be updated.

 - You shouldn't use "default class" function when saving to YOLO format, it will not be referred.